fusion809/PKGBUILDs-old6/README.md

 ```

 The `gvim-git` package in this repository is a combination of the `gvim-git` and `vim-runtime-git` packages in the AUR.
 I merged these packages to save bandwidth and disk space, as both PKGBUILDs clone the same [GitHub repository](https://github.com/vim/vim).
 Likewise the `gvim` package in this repository is also a combination of the `gvim` and `vim-runtime` packages in the `[extra]` pacman repository, except it is updated more frequently.
 I have also added the `gvim` package to my [OBSAEB](https://build.opensuse.org/package/show/home:fusion809:arch_extra/gvim) it is also here because the OBS usually takes several hours before any commits I push there will result in an updated package in this repository.

+## visual-studio-code-oss
+This PKGBUILD builds the Visual Studio Code (VScode) text editor from source code.
+It fixes an error I noticed in the `visual-studio-code-oss` PKGBUILD of the AUR, that prevented it from building correctly and also provides a desktop configuration file with `MimeType` support for several extra file formats.